-The GCC is now offering limited video tutoring appointments for resumes, cover letters, and other job materials.
-Students are also encouraged to watch this video summarizing the GCC’s most common advice and to seek support from the CPDC.
-Please note that we are unable to offer in-person job application sessions at this time.
+We are now offering limited video tutoring appointments for cover letters and other job application materials.
+Students are also encouraged to watch this video summarizing our most common advice and to seek support from the CPDC.
+Please note that we are unable to offer job application sessions via Zoom at this time.

 Frequently Asked Questions

 Have a question about an appointment or our other services?
 We may have the answer for you right here!
 If not, feel free to contact us.

 Making your appointment

 Our appointments page has basic information to get you started.
 More detailed information is below.

 How do I fill out the appointment form?